 (3)(4) A proposed schedule for industrial, commercial, and residential customer surveys to obtain data on end-use appliance penetration, end-use saturation rates, and end-use electricity consumption patterns.

 (4)(5) A discussion of customer self-generation distributed generation within the service territory and the potential effects on generation, transmission, and distribution planning and load forecasting.

+(6) A description of model structures, (e.g. optimization and dispatch models).

 (5) A description of model structure and an evaluation of model performance.